Mr-M-Makes/Mr-M-Makes.github.io/README.md

 We will be learning using the standards created by [Arkansas Department of Education](https://docs.google.com/document/d/1_kqCvBGFxfmCbw5t2U7WLIzFAfhYt7-f3H3DFKTewQQ/edit?usp=sharing)
 - We have a *_"Textbook"_* found [Here](https://docs.google.com/presentation/d/1NwwAslqj6jwHXiazIy-RDDhlVP950r24G3t53ML63x8/edit?usp=sharing) for reference for reference as needed.

-- We will be using
+- We will be using a combination of the following as needed
     - Python
     - C/C++
     - Pygame